Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/harmonic-series.md

 \\[\left|\frac{1}{n}\right| < \varepsilon\\]
 We know that since \\(n \in \mathbb{N}\\) and \\(n \ge 1, \forall n\\), then this implies that \\(\frac{1}{n} \ge 0, \forall n\\).
 So we can drop the absolute values in our inequality around \\(\frac{1}{n}\\) since we know it's always positive.
 Doing that leaves:
 \\[\frac{1}{n} < \varepsilon\\]
-We come to the conclusion taht
+We come to the conclusion that
 \\[\frac{1}{\varepsilon} < n\\]
 In other words, for any \\(\varepsilon > 0\\), we can find a corresponding natural number \\(n\\), such that any point in our sequence past the index \\(n\\) will be less than a distance of \\(\varepsilon\\) away from our limit point (in this scenario 0).
 If you notice, as \\(\varepsilon\\) gets smaller and smaller, \\(\frac{1}{\varepsilon}\\) gets larger and larger, this forces \\(n\\) to be a larger and larger naturally number since \\(\frac{1}{\varepsilon} < n\\).
 Now this should make sense to you, after all, we would need to go further and further along the sequence to get within a smaller and smaller \\(\varepsilon\\) distance away from the limit point.